duken72/codingForDummies/cppFD/README.md

 - Default access specifier will be `private`.
 - The instance of the class is known as "Object of the class".
 - A `class` can **do things**.
+- Operators to work on new data type can be defined using special methods (over-loading operators??)
+- One class can be used as the basis for definition of another (inheritance)
+- Declaration of a var of the new class type requires just the name of the class: `classA varA;`, not: `struct structA varA;`

 -------